 Caffeine is a diuretic, which means it will cause you to urinate more frequently.
 There is some scientific research that has determined caffeine may not, like once thought, be dehydrating.

-I myself, and many other breastfeeding moms have noticed that their breast milk supply does seem to decrease in conjunction with caffeine consumption.
+Myself and other breastfeeding moms do claim that their breast milk supply does seem to decrease in conjunction with caffeine consumption.

-At the end of the day, I say go with your intuition and drink lots of water instead or try one of these more interesting breastfeeding drink options!
+At the end of the day, I say go with your intuition and drink lots of water instead or try one of these more exciting breastfeeding drink options!